marnelfr/udemy.react/README.md

 - storing data in the browser local storage
 - timers and intervals management,...

+But also any action that should be executed in response to some other actions: they are then our dependencies here.

-They may lead to rendering the UI but not directly, and we may not want to execute such of effect everytime React evaluate and render the UI.
+Side effects may lead to rendering the UI but not directly, and we may not want to execute such of effect everytime React evaluate and render the UI.
 We then need to explicitly indicate they dependencies: what their execution should depend on.\
 That's where the ``useEffect()`` hook comes in.
 It's called with two arguments:
 - a function that should be executed AFTER every component evaluation IF the specified dependencies changed
 - an array of dependencies of this effect